ruthenian8/dff-generic-response/docs/source/index.rst

 ..
-DFF Generic Response documentation master file, created by sphinx-quickstart on 11 04 2022.
+Dialog Flow Generics documentation master file, created by sphinx-quickstart on 11 04 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DFF Generic Response documentation!
+Welcome to Dialog Flow Generics documentation!
 =======================================================

 .. toctree::